ekxide/iceoryx2-book/source/getting-started/robot-nervous-system/request-response.md

 Request-Response interactions between App and Larry Autopilot
 ```

-This is where the request–response (stream) pattern in iceoryx2 comes into
+This is where the request–response (stream) pattern in `iceoryx2` comes into
 play.
 It behaves like regular non-blocking request–response, but with one extra
 trick: the server can send a stream of responses instead of just one.
 Either
 side can end the stream at any time if it’s no longer interested.

 ## Client

 The client is our user-facing app.
-A request could be a simple 2D position:
+The request can be a simple 2D position:

 ````{tab-set-code}
 ```{code-block} rust